decentralized-identity/org/chair_guidelines.md

 ---

-1. Prepare and share an Agenda for the call, ideally 24 hours in advance.
+1. Prepare and share an Agenda for the call, using the repo agenda.md file, ideally 24 hours in advance.
 Disclose any business relations between chairs and speakers/topics, if pertinent.
-2. Take notes (4-5 bullet points) to capture main topics
+2. Take notes (4-5 bullet points) to capture main topics in the agenda.md file
-3. [WGs] Make sure everyone on the call has signed the WG charter
+3. [WGs] Make sure everyone on the call has signed the WG charter.
+(DIF staff will help.)
 4. Make sure everyone understands the IPR status
 5. Follow-up on agreed tasks
 6. Your role, as chair, is to set and follow an agenda.
 Everyone should be equally represented and given a chance to speak